FAQs on Grading and Graduation Requirements

 The university systems are willing to accept credit/no credit grades in lieu of letter grades for all courses, including A–G courses, completed in winter/spring/summer 2020 for all students.
 Grades of credit/no credit will not affect the UC or CSU calculations of GPA.
 In addition, the universities have identified a range of other flexibilities they will offer to support students’ access to college during this time.
-Please see the joint statement between the colleges, universities, State Board of Education and the Department of Education (DOCX).
+Please see the joint statement between the colleges, universities, State Board of Education and the Department of Education (PDF).
 For more specific information from each of the colleges and universities please see below links:

 - University of California (UC)

 The University of California’s Response to COVID-19: Admissions and Financial Aid (PDF)